Train with Gold Medal Flour sign on the front

 General Mills through the decades

-This relentless drive for innovation propelled General Mills into many new territories over the years: aeronautical research, the toy industry, restaurants, clothing and apparel, games, and more.
+This relentless drive for innovation propelled General Mills into many new territories over the years: aeronautical research, , restaurants, clothing and apparel, toys and games, and more.

 Highlights: